Clarity logoClarity logoClarity

 Here's the part that makes finance professionals cringe: the Dow is price-weighted.
 This means a stock's influence on the index is determined by its share price, not its market capitalization.
 This is, frankly, bizarre.

-Consider this: UnitedHealth Group, with a share price above $500, has far more influence on the Dow than Apple, despite Apple being worth roughly 10 times more as a company.
+Consider this: UnitedHealth Group, with a share price above $500, has far more influence on the Dow than Apple, despite Apple being worth ~10 times more as a company.
 A 1% move in UnitedHealth (a $5+ change) moves the Dow more than a 1% move in a stock priced at $150, regardless of which company is actually larger or more economically significant.

-Share price is essentially arbitrary.
+Share price is mostly arbitrary.
 A company can split its stock and cut its price in half without changing anything about the business.
-When a Dow component does a stock split, its influence on the index drops immediately; even though the company hasn't changed at all.
+When a Dow component does a stock split, its influence on the index drops immediately, even though the company hasn't changed at all.
 When Apple did a 4-for-1 split in 2020, its weight in the Dow dropped from about 12% to about 3% overnight.

 The Dow's value isn't just the sum of its 30 stock prices.
 It's calculated by adding up all 30 stock prices and dividing by a special number called the Dow Divisor.
 This divisor is adjusted whenever a component stock splits, pays a special dividend, or gets swapped out for another company.
 The divisor ensures that such events don't cause artificial jumps or drops in the index.